sheamunion/dbc-phase-0/week-2/design-reflection.md

 ##1.
 What are the 6 Phases of Web Design?

-1. Information gathering
+1. Information gathering: choosing a purpose, goals, target audience, and content.
-2. Site planning
+2. Planning: creating a site map.
-3. Design
+3. Design: creating wireframs or images, mock-ups, choosing colors, fonts etc.
-4. Development
+4. Development: translate design into the HTML/CSS languages.
-5. Testing
+5. Testing and Delivery: making sure it works, iterating, getting feedback.
-6. Maintenance
+6. Maintenance: maintaining a project, improving it, updating it.

 ##2.
 What is your site's primary goal or purpose?
 What kind of content will your site feature?